ccorcos/ui-database/Notes.md

 # UI Framework

-The goal of this document is to explore ways of improving the frontend architecture at Notion.
+The goal of this repo is to explore ways of improving the frontend architecture at Notion.

 ## The Counter Challenge